-In doing so, the PMO helps organizations to realize significant business value from successful projects, which are aligned to critical strategic goals.
+Working in tandem with project and portfolio management goals, the PMO helps organizations to realize significant business value from successful projects.

-Whilst no two PMOs are the same, we have put together a five-step process to help you launch your PMO.
+Whilst no two PMOs are the same, we have put together a series of articles outlining a five-step process to help you launch your PMO.

 Let’s start with the first step, PMO Assessment and Strategy.